 Some key points to remember for you DIYers, or if you are constrained by budget and cannot hire all the experts you want:

 Never assume that something in your materials is previously known.
-Every single person has had a life of different experiences than you.
+Every single person has had a lifetime of different experiences from you.
 Do not think that your audience is nearly as familiar with the subject matter as you are.
 Avoid local cultural references (slang, turns of phrase) unless you are 100% positive your materials are exclusive to an audience who will understand them without resorting to urbandictionary.com.
 Globalization requires keeping language clear, and not just aimed at native speakers.

 Sentences should be concise, but never condescending.
 Write it out and then work to get that message across in as few words as possible.
 Keep going over it again and again.
 Also, keep in mind cognitive load and the 7+2 rule of working memory.
 While all sorts of factors may apply to a persons ability to retain, we all know at some point too much is too much!